elastic/kibana/x-pack/plugins/alerting/README.md

 - Our feature grants any user who's assigned the `all` role in our feature the `all` role in the Alerting framework over every rule of the `my-application-id.my-rule-type` type which is created _inside_ the feature.
 What that means is that this privilege will allow the user to execute any of the `all` operations (listed below) on these rules as long as their `consumer` is `my-application-id`.
 Below that you'll notice we've done the same with the `read` role, which grants the Alerting Framework's `read` role privileges over these very same rules.
 - In addition, our feature grants the same privileges over any rule of type `my-application-id.my-restricted-rule-type`, which is another hypothetical rule type registered by this feature.
 It's worth noting that this type has been omitted from the `read` role.
 What this means is that only users with the `all` role will be able to interact with rules of this type.
 - Next, lets look at the `.index-threshold` and `xpack.uptime.alerts.actionGroups.tls` types.
 These have been specified in both `read` and `all`, which means that all the users in the feature will gain privileges over rules of these types (as long as their `consumer` is `my-application-id`).
-The difference between these two and the previous two is that they are _produced_ by other features! `.index-threshold` is a built-in stack rule type, provided by the _Built-In Rules_ feature, and `xpack.uptime.alerts.actionGroups.tls` is a rule type provided by the _Uptime_ feature.
+The difference between these two and the previous two is that they are _produced_ by other features! `.index-threshold` is a built-in stack rule type, provided by the _Stack Rules_ feature, and `xpack.uptime.alerts.actionGroups.tls` is a rule type provided by the _Uptime_ feature.
 Specifying these types here tells the Alerting Framework that as far as the `my-application-id` feature is concerned, the user is privileged to use them (with `all` and `read` applied), but that isn't enough.
 Using another feature's rule type is only possible if both the producer of the rule type and the consumer of the rule type explicitly grant privileges to do so.
-In this case, the _Built-In Rules_ & _Uptime_ features would have to explicitly add these privileges to a role and this role would have to be granted to this user.
+In this case, the _Stack Rules_ & _Uptime_ features would have to explicitly add these privileges to a role and this role would have to be granted to this user.

 It's important to note that any role can be granted a mix of `all` and `read` privileges accross multiple types, for example: